Verca/tic-tac-toe/README.md

         </ul>
     ```

 Now you are all set!
-You can launch application and navigate to the new module.
+You can launch the application and navigate to the new module.

 ## Module documentation
 We will describe the whole module structure in this section.